 If people choose, of their own volition, to help you and your wife, they will usually do so because they know, trust and like the two of you.
 They will want to join you and share in the opportunity to participate in this exciting and beautiful endeavor.
 If, through the incredible reach of the internet, people who do not know you find your page they will hopefully do due diligence and convince themselves that you are for real and that your home will be a blessing to some child.
 The point is that you are giving people an opportunity which they are free either to seize or ignore.

 We would be remiss if we did not also encourage you to expand your financial resources in a way that will allow you to do more for the child who eventually joins your family.
 And perhaps counter-intuitively, for reasons that we explain in our resources, the presence of children in a home boosts the money-earning power of that home.
-It is people like you who use their wealth for good that we had in mind when creating resources like our Income Abundance Set (which happens to be on sale this week).
+It is people like you who use their wealth for good that we had in mind when creating resources like our Income Abundance Set.

 May you continue to reach out to God’s other children,